luigiqtt/dev-multinode-k8s/README.md

 ### Add new worker nodes

 Modify the **worker_count** parameter in the **k8s.auto.tfvars** file, setting an higher value.
-If the value is greater than 3, you need to add the required **vms** configurations in the same file (e.g.: worker3, worker4, ecc.) and create the Butane files in the config folder for each worker with index greater than 2.
+If the value is greater than 3, you need to add the required **nodes** configurations in the same file (e.g.: worker3, worker4, etc.) and create the Butane files in the config folder for each worker with index greater than 2.
 In fact, in the repository there are only 3 Butane files for a maximum of 3 workers.
 If, for example, you want to create a cluster with 5 worker nodes, you will have to create the files **worker3.bu** and **worker4.bu** (note that the names of the files must have the format **workerN.bu**).
 Such files can have the same content as the others with only the Hostname changed.

 Now you can run the Terraform *apply* command:
 ```bash